D365 Project Costing

 Time & Material Based Projects

-For some clients, the traditional time and materials contract is the best option.
+For some clients, the traditional time and materials contract is the best approach to achieving a reasonable D365 Project costing.
 Whereas a fixed price contract will require some premium to be added (typically 10% to 15%) to accommodate the extra risk transferred to the supplier, this is not the case with time and materials.

 T&M can often suit clients that have specific pieces of work they want their partner to complete for them.